VIEWESMART/VIEWE-Tutorial/Arduino Tutorial/Using_With_Arduino_IDE.md

-# Using in Arduino IDE
+# Using With Arduino IDE
 Still being improved.
 If anything is unclear, please contact us immediately for optimization.

 ## Table of Contents